 The spectrum of intervention styles or methods is broad.
 Often, the interventionist pole is marked with blatant interference.
 Contrasted with that, the non-interventionist pole can lack in “benefit optimisation.”
 Somewhere in this range, a practitioner will find themselves operating.
 If the practitioner is allowing it to evolve, their position on the spectrum will probably move throughout the duration of their practice.
 It won’t move much if the practitioner is encased in or committed to a particular or inflexible way, teaching, custom, or tradition.
-That there isn’t a universally practised way with 5 suggests that there is a high likelihood one will see signs of continual colonisation (a system of oppression) in an offering, such as appropriation and capitalisation—often a characteristic quality of the neo-shaman.
+That there isn’t a universally practised way with 5 suggests that there is a high likelihood one will see signs of continual colonisation (a system of oppression) in an offering, such as appropriation and capitalisation—often a characteristic or unchecked quality of the neo-shaman.

 On that note, where a practitioner finds themselves on this spectrum will also vary according to their orientation, such as shamanic, therapeutic, clinical, psychospiritual, ceremonial, etc. For instance, a shamanic approach may use interventions constantly and automatically, whereas a clinical approach may use none if they are not requested by the participant.
 The question of orientation, then, intersects with the question “Who is this for?”
 In other words, consent and interventions are inextricably linked.

 1 help (someone), typically by doing a share of the work

 – [no object ] be present as a helper or spectator